 3. Strengthen social support and connections within the team.
 Mounting research shows that people with more social connections live longer, suffer less depression, stay healthier, and remain more resilient than those with few social connections.
-A Gallup Organization survey found that one of the strongest predictors of an engaged employee is having a good friend at work.
+A Gallup survey found that one of the strongest predictors of an engaged employee is having a good friend at work.
 It’s important that in addition to caring about doing a good job, team members also demonstrate caring for each other on a personal level.

 - Make time for camaraderie, friendships, and fun on your team.
 Social occasions and celebrations can be effective, but little things also go a long way.
 You might set aside one day a week to have lunch together.
-Or an hour a month for bagels, coffee, and conversation.
+Or an hour a month for cakes, coffee, and conversation.

 - Build connections among team members who may never be together in one place.
 For example, it’s a good idea to build in time at the beginning of conference calls for check-ins and casual conversation so that team members get to know a little about one another and have an opportunity to build connections.
 If some members of your team work remotely, have video chats or video conferences so that everyone can talk face-to-face from time to time.